 06 Oct Mental Health & Gut Health

 Did you know your gut has a direct effect on your mental health?
-It’s true — and this connection can go both ways.
+It’s true — and the connection between mental health and gut health can go both ways.
 Troubled intestines signal the brain, just as a distressed mind sends signals to the gut since the brain and your GI system are so intimately connected.
 If you’re feeling extra stressed out or anxious, paying attention to your gut health may be key to a clear, calm mind.

-- An herbal tisane (like Digest) can improve digestive function.
-Carminative herbs like ginger, fennel, and peppermint help warm up the digestive tract, reduce gas, and support the digestion process from start to finish
+- Herbal Tisanes such as Digest Herbal Tea, can improve digestive function.
+Carminative herbs such as ginger, fennel, and peppermint help warm up the digestive tract, reduce gas, and support the digestion process from start to finish.